SkoolNotes/Taproot/2020PHYS201/KBPHYS201SecondReadingNotes.md

 ### Radioactivity
  - They realized that helium nucleus's shouldn't be able to escape the nucleus of a particle and that it would have to escape through quantum tunneling
+ - Gamma radiation is produced by a change in quantum state of the protons
  -